douglaswlee/dsp/statistics/5-1-blue_men.md

 import scipy.stats
 ```

-I then wrote a function to convert inches to centimeters and to get the probability of a value drawn from a normal distribution with a particular mean and standard deviation occurs on a given interval (documentation and improved error handling to come):
+I then wrote functions to convert inches to centimeters and to get the probability of a value drawn from a normal distribution with a particular mean and standard deviation occurs on a given interval (documentation and improved error handling to come):

 ```python
 def in_to_cm(inches):